Te Āhei ki te pūtea tiaki Ara Wai

 What you can apply for

-- reduction of contaminants by:
+- reduce contaminants by:

-- provision of alternative water supplies
+- providing alternative water supplies

 - planting native plants along watercourses.